balapitchuka/server_snippets/apache_snippets.md

 # Apache Snippets

-In Red-Hat based distros such as CentOS and Fedora, virtual host files are stored in the /etc/httpd/conf.d.
++ In Red-Hat based distros such as CentOS and Fedora, virtual host files are stored in the `/etc/httpd/conf.d`.
-While on Debian and its derivatives like Ubuntu the files are stored in the /etc/apache2/sites-available directory.
++ While on Debian and its derivatives like Ubuntu the files are stored in the `/etc/apache2/sites-available directory`.

 ##### To redirect a website to HTTPS